lballabio/quantlib-old/QuantLibXL/framework2/ReadMe.txt

 Creating a shortcut (link, icon)
 ================================

-Start an empty Excel session and load create_shortcut.xla.
+Do QuantLibXL -> Development -> Create Shortcut.
 A dialog is displayed, accept the defaults and click OK.
-This should create file QuantLibXL.lnk in the application root directory (the same directory that contains this ReadMe.txt file).
+This should create file QuantLibXL.lnk in the application root directory.
 Now you can use the shortcut to launch a new standalone Excel session into which the VBA environment is automatically loaded.
+The shortcut file can be copied elsewhere.

 Context sensitive menus
 =======================